Epic (tabletop game): Miniature availability and community support

 Playing a game kept alive by its popularity after the demise of official support and miniature production, Epic fans have found many suitable proxies in the ranges of other up and running miniatures companies that bear a suitable resemblance to the desired units.

 Of particular note are the Exodus Wars line from Steel Crown Productions who are also set to distribute Onslaught Miniatures for the UK and European Market.
 Additionally Troublemaker Games successfully crowdfunded a whole new line of miniatures in late 2013 that make suitable proxies for many epic forces including some of the first plastic 6mm sci-fi miniatures produced since Games Workshops last offerings.

+With the launch of Legions Imperialis official figures are again available direct from Games Workshop.